kubernetes/community/contributors/design-proposals/pod-pid-namespace-docker.md

 ## Goals and Non-Goals

 Goals include:
-  - Change default behavior in the Kubernetes Docker runtime
+  - Changing default behavior in the Kubernetes Docker runtime

 Non-goals include:
   - Creating an init solution that works for all runtimes
   - Supporting isolated PID namespace indefinitely
+  - Addressing the larger issue of requiring shared namespaces in all runtimes

+Kubernetes does not currently specify how runtimes must support a PID namespace, but many runtimes (e.g. cri-o & rkt) already support a shared namespace.
+This rolls out support for Docker.

 ## Rollout Plan